pivotal/docs-tas-adapter/install.md

 1. Create a wildcard A record in your DNS zone that resolves all sub-domains of the configured application domain to the external IP address from step 1.
 This step varies depending on your DNS provider.

-1. Verify that the Contour HTTPProxy for the API endpoint is valid:
+1. Verify that the Contour HTTPProxy for the API endpoint is valid.

     ```bash
     kubectl get httpproxy cf-k8s-api-proxy -n cf-k8s-api-system